schemas()

 export namespace json {

-export function application<
+export function schemas<

 Schemas extends unknown[],